hpcleuven/VscDocumentation/source/access/ondemand/interactive-apps.rst

 Choosing the correct resources for your interactive session is mostly the same as selecting them when launching regular batch jobs.
-For this reason, we strongly recommend you to have a look at how to specify your resources.
+For this reason, we strongly recommend consulting the documentation on how to effectively choose your job resources:

 .. tab-set::